hpi-xnor/bitorch/README.md

 If you wish to use a specific version of PyTorch for compatibility with certain devices or CUDA versions, we advise on installing the corresponding versions of `pytorch` and `torchvision` first, please consult [pytorch's getting started guide](https://pytorch.org/get-started/locally/).
+A good solution to use CUDA 11.x is to install the packages `"torch==1.9.0+cu111" "torchvision==0.10.0+cu111"` first.

-Afterwards, or if no special version is needed, install the package with pip (the `--find-links` option can be removed if torch and torchvision have already been installed):
+Install the package with pip (the `--find-links` option can be removed if torch and torchvision have already been installed):
 ```bash
 pip install bitorch --find-links https://download.pytorch.org/whl/torch_stable.html
 ```